redcode83/born2grow/README.md

 # born2grow

-hello, I am born2grow and coding seems interesting.
+I was born2grow and i'm learning to code.